 Bard College at Simon’s Rock is committed to providing individuals with disabilities equal access to its programs, services, and facilities in accordance with Section 504 of the Federal Rehabilitation Act of 1973 and Title III of the Americans with Disabilities Act of 1990.
-The Interim Disability and Academic Support Services Specialist works individually with students with disabilities to assure that they have equal access to the full range of opportunities at the College.
+The Director of Accessibility and Academic Support works individually with students with disabilities to assure that they have equal access to the full range of opportunities at the College.
 This accommodation process is meant to aid the individual student and the College alike.
 Good documentation provides a framework for establishing the accommodations and/or services that qualified students with disabilities need to access the College’s academic and residential offerings.
 Additionally, the process assists the College in making consistent, informed decisions with regard to student accommodations.

 Documentation Guidelines and forms can be found here.